-In its third edition, the EMRA Advocacy Handbook has evolved into the go-to resource for students and residents interested in emergency medicine health policy.
+In its third edition, the EMRA Advocacy Handbook (updated to latest 2019 edition) has evolved into the go-to resource for students and residents interested in emergency medicine health policy.
 It is being used across the country to augment traditional EM curricula, and to inspire readers to become more involved at the local, state, and national level.
 So vital is this information that EMRA has made it available on EMRA.org as a downloadable, FREE e-book.

 ACEP 9-11 Legislative Action Network

 EMRA also enjoys a tremendous working relationship with ACEP and, as a result, our members benefit from multiple other resources and opportunities in the world of health policy and advocacy.
 All members should sign up for the 911 Legislative Action Network.
 It's free and easy, and provides updates about events in DC pertinent to emergency medicine.
 Beyond just providing information, it allows emergency medicine to maximize its voice to legislators.
 Member communications often contain a link that contacts your legislator with a pre-formed advocacy message that you can customize as you see fit.
 Free, easy, powerful.

 ACEP Leadership and Advocacy Conference